 Melanie has a strong record of success in the courtroom, including landmark cases such as representing Cray in a venue decision from the U.S. Court of Appeals for the Federal Circuit, setting forth the standard for determining what constitutes a “regular and established place of business” under 28 U.S.C. § 1400(b).

-Melanie serves as the diversity lead in Fenwick’s Seattle office.
+Melanie serves on the board of Invent at Seattle Children’s Postdoctoral Scholars Program, which supports young scientists from diverse backgrounds by providing extensive education, mentorship, biotech infrastructure and financial resources.
+Melanie also serves as the diversity lead in Fenwick’s Seattle office.
 She is involved in efforts to encourage more women lawyers to pursue careers in IP litigation, and advocates for programs that can advance the retention and professional development of women attorneys, such as meaningful mentorships and flex time.

 Prior to joining Fenwick, Melanie was an associate in the Seattle office of one of the oldest IP boutique firms in the U.S. Prior to that she worked as a legal intern for Rosetta Inpharmatics, a subsidiary of Merck.

 Melanie has many years of scientific research experience and has published numerous articles in her field of expertise.